-Although with Greenlight supposedly going the way of the dodo later this year, maybe the problem will solve itself?
+Although with Greenlight supposedly going the way of the dodo later this year, maybe the problem will solve itself.
 Or maybe it won’t.
-Hard to tell, as Valve are keeping a tight lid on what their replacement plan is.
+Hard to tell, as Valve is keeping a tight lid on what their replacement plan is.
 Whatever the case, my point has been made, so I’m gonna wrap things up with one last piece of advice: think before you vote!

-You Have to Win the Game, a fan favorite freeware platformer from 2012, is finally getting a sequel, scheduled for release later this year with plenty of 8-bit nostalgia and likely more than a few game references.
-I also reviewed the iOS version of my favorite gamebook, Fighting Fantasy: House of Hell, which was quite the nostalgia trip as I played the printed version way back.
+You Have to Win the Game, a fan favourite freeware platformer from 2012, is finally getting a sequel, scheduled for release later this year with plenty of 8-bit nostalgia and likely more than a few game references.
+I also reviewed the iOS version of my favourite gamebook, Fighting Fantasy: House of Hell, which was quite the nostalgia trip as I played the printed version way back.

 Quirky and totally randomized first-person shooter Fancy Skulls is still stuck in limbo for some inexplicable reason, and here’s the slightly smaller-than-usual Greenlight batch of new arrivals.
 Last but not least, seeing how March was overflowing with game jams – 7DRL, Cyberpunk, Mini Ludum Dare 50, Procedural Death Jam, BaconGameJam 07 and so on, I dedicated the last The Indie Post of the month to them.